ABOUT US

 Graduate Student, Program in Neuroscience

-I originally came from Guangzhou, China and I earned my BA in Neuroscience from Wesleyan College in Macon, Georgia.
+I originally came from Guangzhou, China and I earned my B.A in Neuroscience from Wesleyan College in Macon, Georgia.
 During my college years, I started learning patch clamp and picked up a passion for ion channels.
 Currently, I am fascinated by different types of ion channels in different vascular cells and how they contribute to controlling brain blood flow.
 In my free time, I enjoy sports and gaming.
 If I am not sitting in front of the patch rig, then I may be playing badminton in the gym.

 Abby Vigdermann